Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/README.md

 ---
 # Integrating Azure AD V2 into an ASP.NET Core web app

+> This sample is for ASP.NET Core 2.0 and 2.1.
+We are working on updating the README.md for ASP.NET Core 2.2 for which the template recently changed.

 ![Build badge](https://identitydivision.visualstudio.com/_apis/public/build/definitions/a7934fdd-dcde-4492-a406-7fad6ac00e17/514/badge)

 ## Scenario

-This sample shows how to build a .NET Core 2.x MVC Web app that uses OpenID Connect to sign in users.
+This sample shows how to build a .NET Core 2.0 and 2.1 MVC Web app that uses OpenID Connect to sign in users.
 Users can use personal accounts (including outlook.com, live.com, and others) as well as work and school accounts from any company or organization that has integrated with Azure Active Directory.
 It leverages the ASP.NET Core OpenID Connect middleware.

 ![Sign in with Azure AD](ReadmeFiles/sign-in.png)